wtsky/javascript-style-guide/README.md

 - **Zillow**: [zillow/javascript](//github.com/zillow/javascript)
 - **ZocDoc**: [ZocDoc/javascript](//github.com/ZocDoc/javascript)

+If you use this version of the style guide, send us a pull request, and we'll start a list.

 <a name='translation'>Translation</a>
 -------------------------------------

-This style guide is also available in other languages:
+Translations of the [original airbnb JavaScript style guide][airbnb-styleguide] are available in the following languages:

 - :de: **German**: [timofurrer/javascript-style-guide](//github.com/timofurrer/javascript-style-guide)
 - :jp: **Japanese**: [mitsuruog/javacript-style-guide](//github.com/mitsuruog/javacript-style-guide)